TUPE measures letter template3 min read

 If there are any changes or proposals for changes following the transfer, these measures will have to be discussed with the representatives of the affected employees.
 Failure to do so could lead to claims being brought against the new employer.
 The new employer is required to provide the old employer with information on proposed measures to allow the old employer to comply with their duty to inform and consult.

-A measures letter should be provided by the new employer to the old employer before the transfer takes place to allow the old employer to consult with employees about the proposed measures in advance.
+A measures letter should be provided by the incoming employer to the outgoing employer before the transfer takes place to allow the outgoing employer to consult with employees about the proposed measures in advance.

 Dear [Recipient first name],